NoneType4Name/VOP/README.md

 # Build

- for build use: `cmake --build build --preset <preset> --target all` as `<preset>` you can set:
+ for build use: `cmake --build bin/build --preset <preset> --target all` as `<preset>` you can set:

 1. Build